 - Muscle control, flexion and extension

 - The sense of touch, including pain receptors

 However, should one of the 12 thoracic nerve roots, known as the T1-12 nerve roots, become compressed, regular function may be interrupted and numerous symptoms may follow.
 Several types of degenerative spine conditions can cause nerve compression in the thoracic nerve roots, including:

 - Degenerative disc disease

 - Spinal stenosis

 - Traumatic injury

-If you have any of these conditions and are experiencing pain or neurological symptoms as a result of a pinched nerve root, the first step is to schedule a consultation with your local physician.
+If you have any of these conditions and are experiencing pain or symptoms as a result of a pinched nerve root, the first step is to schedule a consultation with your physician.
 In most cases, the symptoms associated with compressed thoracic nerve roots can be managed with a conservative treatment plan over the course of several months.